-Vetting Invista Lycra suppliers requires technical specification auditing.
-This guide defines core criteria: >25% spandex content, ASTM D3107 recovery growth <5%, and Invista mill authorization status.
+Vetting Invista Lycra® suppliers requires auditing: >25% spandex content, ASTM D3107 recovery growth <5%, and Invista mill authorization.
+Branded hangtags alone do not guarantee stretch recovery.

 invista lycra suppliers 1772090922 01